fanweng/Udacity-Sensor-Fusion-Nanodegree/lectures/lec2-4-combine-camera-lidar.md

 #### Exercise: Show Lidar point in a top view

-Remove the Lidar points representing the road surface by eliminating the points below a certain height `roadSurfaceLvl` in z-axis.
+In the [show_lidar_top_view.cpp](../Camera/Lesson-6-Combining-Camera-and-Lidar/Lidar-to-Camera-Point-Projection/lidar_to_camera/src/show_lidar_top_view.cpp), remove the Lidar points representing the road surface by eliminating the points below a certain height `roadSurfaceLvl` in z-axis.
 Draw the rest of Lidar points in a gradient color from red (x = 0.0m) to green (x = 20.0m). ([9b25ab0](https://github.com/fanweng/Udacity-Sensor-Fusion-Nanodegree/commit/9b25ab06b20bf1c51b3580576098f9bc01265a75))

 <img src="media/show-lidar-top-view.png" width="800" height="350" />